 Individually, walking and cycling are indeed queen with long walks up to 20km and cycling up to 100km – no curfew zone, right?
 And that in addition to reading books and making use of the camera that was recently dubbed – the dust collector.
 And whenever I am tired of talking to myself, I channel the energy to my test blog.**

 Do I still run groups?
 Not really, but I run in singularity though my running group remains unshaken.
 But I will participate in a 10km virtual event next weekend, the forest is calling.
 Running separately and yet together with comrades from whatever location everyone decides to do it from.

 I conclude by saying it took us decades to learn how to wash our hands diligently.
-Don’t shoot, this is the humor I have learnt during these corona days.
-Taking more self time to refine and reinvent myself.
-Where there is opportunity, use it.
+Don’t shoot, this is the humor I have learned during these corona days.
+Taking more self-time to refine and reinvent myself.
+Where there is an opportunity, use it.

 Be safe, stay safe!
 Aluta continua.

 Editor’s notes: See National Review article – “Sweden Bucked Conventional Wisdom, And Other Countries Are Following.”

 ** Joseph a runs blog on learning Swedish.
 You can visit it here – https://mukamatwo.github.io/